 “Modelling was the amazing vehicle that got me into photography…

 I had always wanted to go to art school when I was younger, although somehow I ended up studying law.
 A couple of years into it, I fell into modelling and everything else went out the window.
 I met the most extraordinary people and experienced things I never would have had access to otherwise.
 It taught me accelerated life lessons.
-On a shoot for Harpers Bazaar a few years into it all, I asked the photographer if I could assist him on his next shoot.
+On a shoot for Harpers Bazaar, I asked the photographer if I could assist him on his next shoot.
 That was how I began transitioning to the other side of the camera, while gaining my Fine Arts Bachelor degree.

 Having children and wanting to enjoy that precious, limited time with them, while also being in the middle of building my brand, is incredibly challenging.